Topologically Twisted SUSY Gauge Theory, Gauge-Bethe Correspondence and Quantum Cohomology: Wilson loops in the 3d theory and the Bethe subalgebra of the XXZ model

-\subsubsection{\underline{Non-Abelian cases}}
+\subsubsection{Non-Abelian cases}

-In two dimension, we observed that the partition function does not receive any $q$-correction and is given by the residue at the zero magnetic charge sector.
-Similarly we observed that the partition function (index) of 3d $\mathcal{N}=2^*$ theory does not receive $\zeta$-correction neither and is given by
+In two dimensions, we observed that the partition function $\langle 1 \rangle_{\text{A-twist}}$ does not receive any $q$ corrections and is given by residues at the zero magnetic charge sector.
+Similarly we observed that the partition function (index) of the topologically twisted 3d $\mathcal{N}=2^*$ theory on $S^1 \times S^2$ does not receive $\zeta$ corrections neither and is given by